suparngp/kotlin-multiplatform-projects/concurrency/README.md

 # Module suparnatural-concurrency

-This library provides convenient methods and common implementations for various use cases in Kotlin Multiplatform/Native for multithreading on both `iOS` and `Android`.
+This library provides convenient methods and common implementations to simplify concurrency/multi-threading in Kotlin Multiplatform projects for `iOS` and `Android`.

 This package is intended to unify the concurrency patterns on all the platforms.
 For example, Native concurrency is different than how JVM works thus in many